 An ancient hate among the reptilian races normally kept them at each others’ neck.
 That rift was what kept their populations low enough for his guild of explorers get a toehold in the former elven lands.

 The pinch of shredded jerky Swampy had in his cheek had lost all of its cherry-fly spice and had become bland horse meat.
 He resisted finishing it.

 The raiding party was close enough to the waterfall that they wouldn’t hear much of anything beyond their near radius, but they were oft to glance around and it’d be a bloody shame if his chewing jaw is what sent their spears his way.

-What could unite, them ‘ters?
+What could unite, them ‘onters?
 Realization made his eyes flutter.
-Steeling himself from excess movement, he focused on getting back to being statue still.
+Steeling himself from excess movement, Swampy focused on getting back to being statue still.
 They all have similar arms and armor.
 Whas’sat mean?
 They an army?
 Whose der leada?

 Man, the blood of his forefathers—scouts unequaled—itched.
 He could go back with word of what he’d seen, but he wouldn’t have all the answers.

 The last of the raiding party rounded out of site.

 “Of what?”
 Swampy chewed his jerky and looked at the small wingless fae on the back of his swamp raven mount.
 “They walk ta’gether.
 Got the same gear.
 And what?”
 Swampy swallowed.
 He wiped his face.
 “Der’s a whole-lotta more ta know and a whole-lotta more ta tell.”